Building a Community Around Your Business

 2. Study Successful Communities – Big and Small

 Be on the hunt for best and worst practices.
-We’ve worked with many brands and organisations, all with their own communities and they all have different approaches.
+We’ve worked with many brands and organizations, all with their own communities and they all have different approaches.
 Learn from what’s already out there and create your own playbook.

 3. Seek Collaborations With a Related Community or Cause